Bankers Factoring only uses Soft Pull Credit Inquiry on your Factoring Application.

 Now that you know the difference between a soft and a hard credit pull, you can better manage your company’s financial health.
 You can secure fast funding from Bankers Factoring with our soft inquiry.

-Generally, it is wise to avoid hard pulls as much as possible because they can hurt your credit score.
+Generally, avoiding hard pulls as much as possible is wise because they can hurt your credit score.
 However, soft pulls do not affect your finances at all.
 So if you need approval from a vendor or supplier finance before accepting their invoice for payment, go ahead with our soft pull.

-Sell your invoices to a accounts receivable factoring company that wants to help you to build your credit score.
+Sell your invoices to an accounts receivable factoring company that wants to help you to build your credit score.
 We also offer low factoring fees and high advance rates.